-April 3, Day 4: Mustang Island to Kingsville.
+April 2, Day 4: Mustang Island to Kingsville.
 We will begin the day by taking the ferry across the bay to Port Aransas.
-Here, at a freshwater marsh, we may encounter Least Bittern (scarce), Cinnamon Teal, Sora and Virginia Rail, in addition to many other shorebirds and waterfowl.
+Here, at a freshwater marsh, we may encounter Least Bittern (scarce), Cinnamon Teal, Sora and Clapper Rail, in addition to many other shorebirds and waterfowl.
 Nearby Paradise Pond provides yet another opportunity for landbird migrants with a lovely boardwalk through a willow-lined pond.
-Although damaged by Hurricane Harvey, this spot is still worth a stop.
 Finally, we will cruise down the beaches of Mustang Island where numerous rarities have been recorded.
 We will likely encounter such regular fare as Piping Plover, Red Knot (very uncommon), and Least, Sandwich, and Royal terns.
 Grasslands on the interior of the island may yield White-tailed Hawk or even the highly-sought Aplomado Falcon.
-In the early afternoon we will begin heading for Kingsville via the Chapman Ranch.
-Fields in this area may harbor Upland Sandpiper, American Golden-Plover, and perhaps the rare Buff-breasted Sandpiper as well.
+In the early afternoon, we will begin heading for Kingsville via the Chapman Ranch.
+Fields in this area may harbor Upland Sandpiper, American Golden-Plover, and perhaps the rare Buffbreasted Sandpiper as well.